 Even if there is no genuine redundancy, there may be scope for an employee to claim damages for unfair dismissal, general protections dismissal, or unlawful termination.

 Giving Notice of Termination of Employment

-If you or your company is in a situation where it is likely that an employee will be made redundant, you need to let them know of the changes that can impact them.
-You are obliged under all awards and registered agreements to consult with the employee where it affects them.
+Thus, if you or your company is in a situation where it is likely that an employee will be made redundant, you need to let them know of the changes that can impact them.
+Furthermore, you are obliged under all awards and registered agreements to consult with the employee where it affects them.

 Additionally, if termination of the employment contract is certain, you must provide written notice of the employee’s end of employment.
-This notice must be provided in accordance to the following graph, providing by the Fair Work Act 2009 (Cth).
+Moreover, this notice must be provided in line with the Fair Work Act 2009 (Cth).
 The minimum amounts of notice for employees are as follows:

 |Employee’s Period of Service with Employer